mpv-player/mpv/DOCS/man/lua.rst

     The function returns ``nil``.

+``utils.getpid()``
+    Returns the process ID of the running mpv process.
+This can be used to identify the calling mpv when launching (detached) subprocesses.

 ``utils.parse_json(str [, trail])``
     Parses the given string argument as JSON, and returns it as a Lua table.
 On error, returns ``nil, error``.
 (Currently, ``error`` is just a string